 In accordance with section 10(a) of the Federal Advisory Committee Act, this notice announces the quarterly meeting of the Practicing Physicians Advisory Council (the Council).
 The Secretary is mandated by section 1868(a)(1) of the Social Security Act (the Act) to appoint a Practicing Physicians Advisory Council based on nominations submitted by medical organizations representing physicians.
 The Council meets quarterly to discuss certain proposed changes in regulations and manual instructions related to physicians' services, as identified by the Secretary.
 To the extent feasible and consistent with statutory deadlines, the Council's consultation must occur before Federal Register publication of the proposed changes.
 The Council submits an annual report on its recommendations to the Secretary and the Administrator of the Centers for Medicare & Medicaid Services (CMS) not later than December 31 of each year.

 The Council consists of 15 physicians, including the Chair.
 Members of the Council include both participating and nonparticipating physicians, and physicians practicing in rural and underserved urban areas.
-At least 11 members of the Council must be physicians as described in section 1861(r)(1) of the Act; that is, State-licensed doctors of medicine or osteopathy.
-The remaining 4 members may include dentists, podiatrists, optometrists and chiropractors.
-Members serve for overlapping 4-year terms; terms of more than 2 years are contingent upon the renewal of the Council by appropriate action before its termination.
+At least 11 members of the Council must be physicians as described in section 1861(r)(1) of the Act, that is, State-licensed doctors of medicine or osteopathy.
+The remaining 4 members may include dentists, podiatrists, optometrists, and chiropractors.
+Members serve for overlapping 4-year terms.

 Section 1868(a)(2) of the Act provides that the Council meet quarterly to discuss certain proposed changes in regulations and manual issuances that relate to physicians' services, identified by the Secretary.
 Section 1868(a)(3) of the Act provides for payment of expenses and per diem for Council members in the same manner as members of other advisory committees appointed by the Secretary.
 In addition to making these payments, the Department of Health and Human Services and CMS provide management and support services to the Council.
 The Secretary will appoint new members to the Council from among those candidates determined to have the expertise required to meet specific agency needs in a manner to ensure appropriate balance of the Council's membership.